openethereum/openethereum.github.io/Tutorial-Part-II.md

 ### Your first Bond

 The first thing we'll do is introduce the oo7 library.
 This introduces into Javascript the notion of reactive values known as "bonds".
-Reactive values are like normal variables, except that changes in them may be subscribed to with arbitrary code.
-They can be `map`ped and composed into arbitrarily complex expressions.
+Reactive values are similar to normal "variables", except that you can get notification of when they change.
+They can be `map`ped and composed into arbitrarily complex expressions which are evaluated only on update.

-Our first example will just demonstrate how Bonds can introduce effortless reactivity by dynamically replicating the contents of an editable text field into a `span`.
+Our first example will just demonstrate how `Bond`s can introduce effortless reactivity by dynamically replicating the contents of an editable text field into a `span`.

 First, ensure the appropriate libraries are introduced, by placing two lines at the top of the file: